ropensci/fellingdater/README.md

 ## Motivation

-These R scripts and functions were developped during the analysis of a large set of tree-ring data that were taken from medieval timber constructions in the town of Bruges (Belgium).
+These R scripts and functions were developed during the analysis of a large set of tree-ring data that were taken from medieval timber constructions in the town of Bruges (Belgium).
 The results of this study are presented in a paper that was submitted to